arjunvaithara/KNEEREHABMONITOR/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Xf_h2ZlMCag?si=Pgq-o5lSrfOtKBD6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-<p></p>My starter project is a microcontroller based Arduino project and it buzzes when I press a button and an LED goes off when it detects motion.
+<p></p>My starter project is a microcontroller-based Arduino project and it buzzes when I press a button and an LED goes off when it detects motion.
 <p></p>There are 5 main components in this project, which are the Arduino itself, a button, a piezo buzzer, a green LED and a PIR motion sensor.
 The first input and output is the button and the piezo buzzer.
 The piezo buzzer works by applying voltage to a piezoelectric ceramic material.
 The voltage causes the material to deform and vibrate, making sound waves.

 ![PiezoBuzzerDiagram](1606313155-gsk-04-buzzer-understand.png)